octobiwancatnobi/squirrel-u/1_SquirrelU/4_GitHub/3_advancedConcepts/4_collaborationInGit/index.md

     ![](images/collaborationInGit_12.png){: .image}

-4. Creating a Pull Request is where this differs from your main workflow, you want to create a Pull Request to the other person's repo instead of the CUBE project
+4. Creating a Pull Request is where this differs from your main workflow, you want to create a Pull Request to the other person's repo instead of the Squirrel project

     ![](images/collaborationInGit_13.png){: .image}